 Leonard is extensively trained in Cognitive Behavioral Therapy, Rational Emotive Behavioral Therapy and holds certifications in LGBTQ issues, anxiety and depression treatment.
 Areas of interest include Mindfulness Based Stress Reduction & Reality Therapy.

 Alessandra’s ambition is to provide clients with the support they need.
 In creating a non-judgmental and open environment, she strives to form a strong therapeutic relationship with her clients where they feel heard and validated.
 The trust and support formed between her and her clients is at the forefront of her work, as it helps foster mutual appreciation and respect for the process of therapy and for one another.

 Equal parts warm and direct, Kate is intentional about creating a therapeutic space free from judgement where her clients will be both supported and challenged on their path to living a healthier, more balanced life.
 She welcomes clients from all backgrounds and identities, and she is particularly interested in working with clients who are navigating issues around anxiety, depression, relationships, personal and professional motivation, and life transitions.

 Benjamin has previously worked as a clinical intern in a Greenwich House Methadone Maintenance Treatment Program, working with clients experiencing substance use disorder.

 Benjamin is enthusiastic about creating space for marginalized voices, understanding the complexities of intersecting identities, and cultivating relationships based on his clients’ attachment needs.
-He collaboratively builds his therapeutic relationships by helping his clients identify their needs, while working towards goals.

 After earning a Bachelor of Arts degree in Psychopathology from CUNY School of Professional Studies, Jeika developed experience in the field as an Assistant Behavior Intervention Specialist, an Article 81 Case Manager, and a Crisis Counselor.